I am going through the book of Jonah and in one of my devotions last week I was reading Chapter 2: 1-2.

 God tells you to clean up your act, and you pretend you didn’t hear until a wild preacher yells it to your face on the street (true story.)

-You ignore God’s tugging about the length of your skirt and the depth of your neckline until your husband starts to stare at scantly-dressed women (Not saying his stray eye is your fault but see how the shoe pinches when it’s on your foot?)
+You ignore God’s tugging about the length of your skirt and the depth of your neckline until your husband starts to stare at scantly-dressed women (Not saying his stray eye is your fault but see how the shoe pinches when it’s in your feet?)

 Well, Jonah had his moment.